Differente countries passportsAre you looking to move to Portugal but unsure which residency visa option to choose? Stay with us.

 • Be willing to reside for more than 183 consecutive days per calendar year in Portugal

-Regarding the Portugal Golden Visa Program, a minimum investment of at least €250,000 is needed, but it is much more common that people opt for the €350,000 or €500,000 pathway.
+For the Portugal Golden Visa program, a minimum investment of at least €250,000 is needed, but it is common for people to opt for the €350,000 or €500,000 pathways.

 Investment options for the Golden Visa include: